suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Dependencies {#manifest-element-dependencies}

 A list of other manifests that are required by the current manifest.
-Manifests are identified an an unambiguous way, such as a digest.
+Manifests are identified an unambiguous way, such as a digest.

 This element is MANDATORY to use in deployments that include both multiple authorities and multiple payloads.